Gleejr/Configure-ad/README.md

 <p>
-4. Once the resource group has been created, type in virtual machines in the search box above and click in virtual machines.
+4. After creating the resource group, please enter "virtual machines" into the search bar above and proceed to select "Virtual Machines."
 </p>

 <p>